AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 https://water.usgs.gov/edu/wuww.html

 Wastewater contains decaying organic matter and nutrients such as phosphorus and nitrogen which can cause algae blooms and eutrophication, reducing the amount of oxygen available in waters and making it harder for aquatic life to survive.
 These water pollutants are killing marine birds, crustaceans, sea weeds, and many other organisms.
 Human health is also directly affected by these disease causing pathogens in wastewaters.
-They destroying crop production, infecting our food supply, and water-borne diseases.
 Health risk associated with wastewater includes respiratory disease, cancer, diarrheal disease, a neurological disorder, and cardiovascular disease(Mehtab Haseena, 2017).

 http://www.alliedacademies.org/articles/water-pollution-and-human-health-7925.html